 Handout with information on ways to reduce impact on the environment

 Introduction (10 minutes): Start the lesson by asking your child to brainstorm a list of ways that humans impact the environment.
+Ask them what they understand by the term sustainable living.
 Write their responses on the whiteboard.

 Discussion (15 minutes): Discuss the impact of each action and how they contribute to environmental problems such as pollution and climate change.
 Ask your child to consider ways they can reduce their impact on the environment.